afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 [...]
 ```

-And in the `jobs` section, we'll add a step to our `build` job to call the Coveralls Orb's `upload` command, including the `path_to_lcov` parameter, which tells `coveralls/upload` where to find the coverage report it should upload to the Coveralls API:
+And in the `jobs` section, we'll add a new step to our `build` job:

 ```ruby
 # /circleci/config.yml